James Broun-Ramsay, 1st Marquess of Dalhousie: Second Anglo-Sikh War

 The war being now over, Dalhousie, without specific instructions from his superiors, annexed the Punjab.
-Believing in inherent superiority of British rule over the "archaic" Indian system of rule, Dalhousie attempted to dismantle local rule, fulfilling the imperial goals of the Anglicizer Lord Bentinck.
+Believing in inherent superiority of British rule over the "archaic" Indian system of rule, Dalhousie attempted to dismantle local rule.
 However, the province quickly became ruled by a group of "audacious and eccentric and often Evangelical pioneers".
 In an attempt to minimize further conflict, he removed a number of these officials, establishing what he believed to be a more logical and rational system in which the Punjab was systematically divided into districts and divisions, governed by District officers and Commissioners respectively.
 This lasting system of rule established governance through a young maharaja under a triumvirate of the Governor General.

 Governance under the established "Punjab School" of Henry and John Lawrence was initially successful, partially due to the system of local cultural respect, while still maintaining British values against acts of widow burning, female infanticide, and burying of lepers alive by small segments of the Indian populace.
 However, Punjabi rule eventually came to be seen as despotic, largely because of the expansion of judicial system.
 Although often unpredictable or despotic, many Indians in "rationalized" provinces preferred their previous native rule.